 - Kids acrylic or poster paints in the same or similar colours as your glitter

 Depending on what type of seed pods you have collected you might need to dry each side before flipping over and glittering the reverse so it doesn’t stick to the surface you are drying it on.
-I don’t think we bothered with that and there were a few little white patches of butchers paper stuck to the ornaments but nobody noticed.
+We didn’t bother with that and there were a few little white patches of butchers paper stuck to the ornaments but nobody noticed.

-These sparkly Christmas ornaments add plenty of colour and a gorgeous kid-made touch to your tree.
+These sparkly Christmas ornaments add plenty of colour and a gorgeous kid-made touch to your tree!